darth-c0d3r/neural-question-generation/README.md

 # Introduction

-[HuggingFace](https://huggingface.co/) is one of the most important libraries for a NLP researcher / developer as it provides numerous pre-trained models, datasets, and tons of utility functions for NLP.
+[HuggingFace](https://huggingface.co/) is one of the most useful libraries for a NLP researcher / developer as it provides numerous pre-trained models, datasets, and tons of utility functions for NLP.
 In this repository, I'm trying to setup a complete pipeline for a Machine Learning project and the task I've chosen for the setup is Question Generation for Paragraphs.
 This is a seq2seq task for which I intend to fine-tune pre-trained encoder-decoder Transformer models for Extractive Summarization like BART / Pegasus.

 # Features / Goals

 * Environment setup using YAML file
 * Hyper-parameter management with configs
-* Efficient data loading using LMDB
+* Efficient data loading using LMDB [done]
 * Dataset Visualization / Stats
 * Results Visualization / Stats
 * Multiple Decoding Algorithm Options
 * Intermediate Checkpoints
 * Parallel Logging to file
-* Timing Benchmarking
+* Latency + Efficiency Benchmarking
 * Distributed Training and Inference
 * Model Distillation
 * Model Quantization